-This frosted apple cake is going to catapault you to coffee break hero status at work.
+This apple cake is going to catapult you to coffee break hero status at work.
 And it couldn’t be easier.
 Chunks of apple are baked into a lightly spiced cake and then the whole shebang is smothered in a rich, tangy cream cheese frosting.
 Just make sure to save yourself a piece (or two).–Angie Zoobkoff

-Frosted Apple Cake
+Apple Cake FAQs

 For the cake